Code-Institute-Submissions/milestonetwo/README.md

 ## Features

-  In my header and footer I have chosen to have a map as the image, I feel this easily gives users the idea what this site if intended for.
+  In my header and footer I have chosen to be green, I have chose to use this colour its a neutral and it also symbolises the the world map, that goes along with the sky blue background.
+  I feel this easily gives users the idea what this site if intended for.
-  I did however decide to keep the background plain and white, again this is so that users are not distracted for the main part of this page.
-  I wanted to keep the main the main display of the page so that users are able to easily view the results as well as look around the areas themselves with ease.
-  I orginially wanted to have a background image of the world map or various iconic buildings,however apon applying this I realsied it was too busy for users. and decided to stick with a simple and slick theme.

 ### Existing Features
 - My main feature is the search bar, which allows users to search for any location, once the have searched a location then it will